buddhist-uni/buddhist-uni.github.io/library.md

 ---
 Footnotes:

 [^disclaimer]: Subject to [Google Drive's Terms of Service](https://google.com/drive/terms-of-service/), some restrictions may apply.
+The GitHub Buddhist University is not affiliated with nor endorsed by Google LLC, its parents or affiliates.